leimao/Pixabay-AsyncIO-Download/README.md

     --download-dir pixabay
 ```

-This will read the images urls from `pixabay_urls.txt` and download all the images we have prepared to the directory `pixabay`.
+This will read the images urls from `pixabay_urls.txt` and download all the images to the directory `pixabay`.
 No Pixabay API key is required to download the images from the urls.